-Yachting in Italy: A captain and crew guide
+Yachting in Italy: A captain, owner, guest and crew guide

 Set at the heart of the Mediterranean, Italy is a romantic yachting destination of astounding natural beauty.
 The coastline is bursting with beautiful towns and capacious marinas, offering plenty of marine facilities and space for the world’s superyacht fleet, perfected by glimpses of some of the most beautiful Mediterranean landscapes.

 Visiting Italy aboard a superyacht

 As a thriving part of Europe with a typically Mediterranean climate, superyachts usually tend to flock to the waters of Italy throughout the summer months of April and October, when the climate and temperature is generally more stable.

 January is commonly known to be the coldest month with temperatures dipping as low as -4°C in the north, and July and August are the warmest months, heating up to 32°C to 42°C.

 The most popular yachting destinations in Italy are set down the west coast, and include Amalfi, Portofino, Portovenere, Porto Cervo and Capri, largely due to their outstanding natural beauty, unique charm and capable marine infrastructure.